joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/loading-or-embedding-a-shader.md

 - Embedded in the SWF file: the shader file can be embedded in the SWF file at compile time using the `[Embed]` metadata tag.
 The `[Embed]` metadata tag is only available if you use the Flex SDK to compile the SWF file.
-The `[Embed]` tag’s `source` parameter points to the shader file, and its `mimeType` parameter is `"application/octet-stream"`, as in this example:
+The `[Embed]` tag's `source` parameter points to the shader file, and its `mimeType` parameter is `"application/octet-stream"`, as in this example:

       [Embed(source="myShader.pbj", mimeType="application/octet-stream")]